Multicell experiments for marginal treatment effect estimation of digital ads: MTE function under different assumptions

 \subsection{Monotonic MTE function}

 One possible assumption the researcher might be willing to make is that the MTE function is monotonic.
-This is necessarily satisfied when the MTE function is linear, an assumption that is commonly made, as is by construction the approximation to the MTE function that can be obtained from a single-cell design.
-We now provide an example where monotonicity of the MTE function does not necessarily aid in choosing $C$ or $\nu(Z_c=1)$.
+This is necessarily satisfied when the MTE function is linear or when the joint distribution of potential outcomes and the selection unobservable is jointly, which are commonly made assumptions.
+We now provide an example where monotonicity of the MTE function does not necessarily aid in choosing $C$ or $p(Z_c=1)$.

 To this end, assume that $\text{MTE}(u)=\frac{2.7}{2+2^{10 u}}$.
 This function is not only monotonic, but it also is strictly convex and nonnegative.
 Hence, it is a fairly ``well-behaved'' function.

 In particular, the monotonicity might suggest that a linear approximation might be satisfactory.
 However, \ref{fig:ex_approx} shows that not to be the case because a linear approximation might cover a wide range of negative values, which is a marked difference from the true MTE function.
 Furthermore, a linear approximation is highly susceptible to values of the propensity score.
 As Figure \ref{fig:ex_approx} shows, depending on these values the resulting linear curve can have very distinct slopes.